pytask-dev/pytask/README.md

 <!-- Keep in sync with docs/source/index.md -->

-pytask is a workflow management system which facilitates reproducible research by automating workflows in research projects.
+pytask is a workflow management system which facilitates reproducible data analyses.
 Its features include:

 - **Automatic discovery of tasks.**
 - **Lazy evaluation.** If a task, its dependencies, and its products have not changed,